RESUME

 A full recreation of The Legend of Zelda Ocarina of Time made using Minecraft's engine.

-• Recreating mechanics that function the same as the original game.
+Recreating enemy and item mechanics that function the same as the original game.

-• Conceptualizing alternate functionality for mechanics without losing likeness.
+Conceptualizing alternate functionality for gameplay without losing likeness.

 Achievements:

-• Achieved over 23,000 downloads within the initial year of release.
+Surpassed 23,000 downloads within the first year of release.

-• Kickstarted a Discord server currently holding over 1,400 users.
+Established a Discord community with over 1,400 users.

 Item Mechanics